-South Lanarkshire Council has a business support team in place which can support businesses wishing to move into the town centre, find property, access grants and funding, develop business cases and support enterprise activity.
-The Council also support Business Gateway Lanarkshire who work with individuals and businesses across Lanarkshire to support them to establish and grow your business.
+South Lanarkshire Council has a business support team in place which can support businesses wishing to move into the town centre find property, access grants and funding, develop business cases and support enterprise activity.
+The Council also supports Business Gateway Lanarkshire who work with individuals and businesses across Lanarkshire to support them to establish and grow your business.
 These services compliment diversification of the town centre and can make a real difference to businesses considering Hamilton as a location for business.
+In addition, SLC continues to work in partnership with North Lanarkshire Council on Choose Lanarkshire, a marketing initiative designed to promote Lanarkshire as a great place to do business and attract inward investment.